davidgrobertson/SMDR/README.txt

 fig_GFermi_vs_Q (Source file: fig_GFermi_vs_Q.c)
 ------------------------------------------------

 Calculates GFermi as a function of the MSbar renormalization scale Q at which it is computed, in various approximations.
 The input parameters are obtained from the file "ReferenceModel.dat".
-This program produces by default an output file "FIG_GFermi_vs_Q.dat", with data in 11 columns, respectively
+This program produces by default an output file "FIG_GFermi_vs_Q.dat", with data in 15 columns, respectively

    1  Q  (MSbar renormalization scale)
    2  GFermi 10^5 (loopOrder = 0, tree-level)
    3  GFermi 10^5 (loopOrder = 1, 1-loop)
-   4  GFermi 10^5 (loopOrder = 1.5, 1-loop plus 2-loop LO in QCD)
+   4  GFermi 10^5 (loopOrder = 1.5, 1-loop plus 2-loop g3^2)
    5  GFermi 10^5 (loopOrder = 2, full 2-loop)
+   6  GFermi 10^5 (loopOrder = 2.3, 2-loop plus 3-loop g3^4)
+   7  GFermi 10^5 (loopOrder = 2.5, 2-loop plus 3-loop g3^2)
+   8  GFermi 10^5 (loopOrder = 3, 2-loop plus 3-loop gaugeless)
-   6, 7, 8, 9 = same, but divided by GFermi(experiment)
+   9, 10, 11, 12, 13, 14, 15 = same, but divided by GFermi(experiment)

 In the paper: arXiv:1907.02500
-Standard Model parameters in the tadpole-free pure MSbar scheme by Stephen P. Martin and David G. Robertson,
+"Standard Model parameters in the tadpole-free pure MSbar scheme" by Stephen P. Martin and David G. Robertson,
 Figure 3.3 graphs columns 3, 4, and 5 as a function of column 1.

+In the paper: arXiv:2507.?????
+"Three-loop corrections to the Fermi decay constant in the MSbar scheme" by Stephen P. Martin,
+Figure ??? graphs columns 3, 5, and 8 as a function of column 1.

 This program takes two optional command line arguments: